Bloods Gang Member Convicted At Trial For Violent And Extortionate Takeover Of The New York City Fire Mitigation Industry

 If you have been victimized by HERMAN CALVIN BRIGHTMAN, a/k/a “Nazir Griffiths,” a/k/a “Nazir Luckett,” or have any additional information about his alleged illegal behavior, please contact the U.S. Attorney's Office for the Southern District of New York at 1-866-874-8900 and reference this case.

 * * *

-This case is being handled by the Office’s Violent and Organized Crime Unit.
-Assistant United States Attorneys Jessica K. Fender, Michael K. Krouse, and Danielle R. Sassoon are in charge of the prosecution.
+The case is being prosecuted by the Office’s Violent & Organized Crime Unit.
+Assistant U.S. Attorneys Patrick Moroney and Ni Qian are in charge of the prosecution.

 The charges contained in the Indictment are merely accusations, and the defendant is presumed innocent unless and until proven guilty.